ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 All of life involves risk.
 It is unrealistic to expect that there will be no risks in life.
 In particular, there are risks to anyone using the software you develop because it may have vulnerabilities.
 When you develop software, you are likely to make mistakes, and some of those mistakes might eventually lead to security vulnerabilities.
 Someone may even try to intentionally insert vulnerabilities or malicious code into your software, or the software you depend on, during its development.
 Even very strong techniques for countering vulnerabilities must build on assumptions or can only eliminate *some* security-related risks, so again, it is unrealistic to expect there to be no risks.

 But when you develop software, you should take reasonable steps to *manage* risks so that the risks are so low (both to its developers and users) that they are acceptable.
-In his book, *["The Failure of Risk management: Why It’s Broken and How to Fix It*"](https://onlinelibrary.wiley.com/doi/book/10.1002/9781119198536) (2009), Douglas Hubbard defines risk management as the *“identification, evaluation, and prioritization of risks… followed by coordinated and economical application of resources to minimize, monitor, and control the probability or impact of unfortunate events”*.
+In his book, [*"The Failure of Risk management: Why It’s Broken and How to Fix It"*](https://onlinelibrary.wiley.com/doi/book/10.1002/9781119198536) (2009), Douglas Hubbard defines risk management as the *“identification, evaluation, and prioritization of risks… followed by coordinated and economical application of resources to minimize, monitor, and control the probability or impact of unfortunate events”*.

 One of the risks when developing and deploying software is that attacker(s) will exploit its vulnerabilities and cause harm to others.
 You cannot prevent attackers from trying to attack the system.
 In fact:

 **🚩**

-**I****f people start using the software you develop, ****_expect_**** that intelligent adversaries will try to attack it.**
+**If people start using the software you develop, ****_expect_**** that intelligent adversaries will try to attack it.**

 But while you cannot prevent attackers from trying to attack it, you can make it difficult for an attack to succeed, or reduce the impact if an attack succeeds.
 You can do this by taking steps throughout software development and deployment to reduce the risks to an acceptably low level.
 If your software is widely-used or depended on for vital tasks, then it is especially important that you work to manage those risks to your users.